syk2021/cpsc482/code.md

     samples.
 Filtering ran the code in sample solutions against example tests given in the problem statement and removed samples that failed those tests.
 While this removed around 99% of generated solutions, the authors still needed to choose ten solutions from the remaining thousands of solutions, at which point they used clustering.
-The remaining solutions were run with inputs that were generated by a separate input generation transformer model and clustered together based on similarity of outputs.
+The remaining solutions were run with inputs that were generated by a separate input generation transformer model and were clustered together based on similarity of outputs.
 For submission, they then picked one sample from each of the ten largest clusters.